Models of fairness in federated learning: Proportional fairness

 \begin{proof} This proof is constructive: we give an explicit example of such situations.
-Recall that in Section \ref{sec:motivate}, the \enquote{Actual scenarios} section already gave such an example.
-This is reproduced for convenience here as Table \ref{tab:realmotivate2}.
 Throughout, we use the error form given in Lemma \ref{lem:error} with $\mue = 10, \var =1$.
 We will consider the case where there are exactly two players: $\ns = 6$, and $\nlv$ with a varying number of samples.

 The first row gives the error that the small and large players experience with $\nlv = 20$.
-Note that the ratio of their errors (given in the third column) is strictly less than the (inverse) ratio of their sizes (given in the fifth column).
-This is an example of sub-proportional error: the small player gets lower error than proportional scaling with respect to their sizes would suggest.
+Note that the implied $\alpha$ value (sixth column) is less than 1, which is because the ratio of their errors (given in the third column) is strictly less than the (inverse) ratio of their sizes (given in the fifth column).
+This means that the small player gets lower error than proportional scaling with respect to their sizes would suggest.
 The second row gives the error that the players experience with $\nlv = 30$.
 Here, the ratio of their errors exactly matches the ratio of their sizes: this is a case of exact proportionality.
 Finally, the third row gives the error the players experience when $\nlv = 40$.
-Here the ratio of their errors is strictly greater than the ratio of their sizes: this represents super-proportionality.
+Here the ratio of their errors is strictly greater than the ratio of their sizes: this means $\alpha >1$.

-In later analyses, we will show that all arrangements with super-proportional error fail to be individually rational: at least one federating agent would prefer local learning.
+In later analyses, we will show that all arrangements with $\alpha >1$ fail to be individually rational: at least one federating agent would prefer local learning.
 For the example with $\nlv =40$, the error form from Lemma \ref{lem:error} gives that the large player would obtain error of $0.25$ with local learning.
 This is strictly less than its federating error of $0.251$, so it is incentivized to leave the federating coalition.

 \end{proof}